 Congress finally provided $35,000 on October 22, 1913 for a proper light and fog signal for the west breakwater pierhead, and work on Lorain Lighthouse, as seen today, started in 1916.
 By the close of that year, the concrete base was in place, the steel work was erected, and the reinforced concrete walls were finished, allowing a temporary acetylene light to be shown from atop the new structure.
-A revolving fourth-order lens, which produced five seconds of light followed by a five-second eclipse, commenced operation in the new lighthouse on April 7, 1919, and a diaphone fog signal was commissioned on May 13, 1919.
+A revolving fourth-order lens, which produced five seconds of light followed by a five-second eclipse, commenced operation in the new lighthouse on April 7, 1919, and a diaphone fog signal, sounding a group of three blasts every thirty seconds, was commissioned on May 13, 1919.

 In 1922, the old wooden tower at the end of the west pier was replaced by a skeletal, steel tower, whose electric light operated on commercial power instead of oil.
 A residence for the keepers and their families was finally provided in 1922, when a double dwelling in Lorain was transferred from the United States Shipping Board to the Lighthouse Service.

 The Coast Guard assumed control of Lorain Lighthouse in 1939, stationing three men from the local unit at the light.
 The coastguardsmen occasionally served as lookouts for both a lifeboat station and the Air Force, and during their spare time in 1959, they painted the lighthouse, a task that took one year to complete, using four-inch brushes and fifty gallons of paint.

-As part of a $22 million improvement of the harbor, an outer breakwall was put in place, and an automated modern tower, erected at its western tip, took over the function of lighting the harbor entrance in 1965.
+As part of a $22 million improvement of the harbor at Lorain, an outer breakwall was put in place, and an automated modern tower, erected at its western tip, took over the function of lighting the harbor entrance in 1965.
 No longer needed, Lorain Lighthouse lost its last crew and was slated for demolition by the Coast Guard.
 After vandals broke into the abandoned lighthouse and stole its two brass foghorns, the Coast Guard welded the entrance shut to keep out unwelcome visitors.
 Looking more like a fortress than ever, Lorain Lighthouse silently stood and awaited its sad and certain fate.